 Mary had a playful side, too, with a habit of “collecting” small coffee spoons from restaurants and cafes because they were perfect for feeding babies and toddlers.
 One of her most memorable escapades happened at a hillside café in Prague, where she managed to “borrow” several glass coffee mugs and a Gaulois cigarette ashtray.
 She was so discreet that even her family members who were sitting at the table didn’t notice her slipping the items into her handbag.
 She also was known for her wit and sense of humor.
 One April Fool’s Day, she pranked her son, Frank, by sprinkling his breakfast grapefruit with salt instead of sugar.
 In doing so, she could have never known that she would eventually be surrounded by clever, mischievous grandchildren who were always ready to serve April Fool’s jokes to her.
 Enter Dan Gliesaq.

 Her sense of humor was as unique as her personality.
 Family members recall her cracking up while watching The Hangover, a testament to her unexpected love for raunchy comedy.
 Many would never suspect that she would have listed The Sopranos, Law and Order, and The Closer as some of her favorite TV shows, and she never missed an episode of Jeopardy or Wheel of Fortune.
 She served as our resident Al Roker, reporting the weather from Lexington to Morgantown to overseas–wherever her loved ones happened to be.
 She also would have listed Only You, Dr. Zhivago, The Last of the Mohicans, and La La Land as some of her favorite films.
-Other favorites of hers included: the Commander’s Palace in New Orleans, Lilliput Lane collectible houses, pewter figurines, playing card, birds and ducks, the Peabody Hotel in Memphis, veal parmesan, Kentucky hot brown sandwiches, roses, orchids, the Fibonacci sequence, Saltines, coffee, Yul Brynner in The King and I, Fuzzy Navel cocktails, the poetry of Elizabeth Barrett Browning, and buying American Girl dolls for her granddaughters.
+Other favorites of hers included: the Commander’s Palace in New Orleans, Lilliput Lane collectible houses, pewter figurines, playing cards, birds and ducks, the Peabody Hotel in Memphis, veal parmesan, Kentucky hot brown sandwiches, roses, orchids, the Fibonacci sequence, Saltines, coffee, Yul Brynner in The King and I, Fuzzy Navel cocktails, the poetry of Elizabeth Barrett Browning, and buying American Girl dolls for her granddaughters.

 Even though people would not describe her as terribly adventurous, one of her absolute favorite memories was a serene hot balloon ride over Palm Springs, CA. The stillness and quietness of the experience filled her with a great sense of peace and wonder.
 She experienced the same sense of awe during the solar eclipse that passed by Cleveland in 2024.
 She was tickled that, even at 83 years young, she could share such a unique event with some of her grandchildren.
 Mary was always a willing participant in family events, whether it was pretend tea parties with her grandchildren, traveling Europe, murder mystery parties, canvas painting, or pierogi festivals.
 As long as she was surrounded by family, she was happy.